spice-herald/QETpy/docs/example_demos/test_didv.rst

 Let's flip the trace and shift it by half a period of the signal generator in order to see if there are any nonlinearities.
-Spoilter
+Spoiler
 alert: there aren't!

 .. code:: ipython3